huggingface/blog/multi-lora-serving.md

 ### Inference Endpoints GUI

-[Inference Endpoints](https://huggingface.co/docs/inference-endpoints/en/index) allows you to have access to deploy any Hugging Face model on many [GPUs and alternative HW types](https://huggingface.co/docs/inference-endpoints/en/pricing#gpu-instances) across AWS, GCP, and Azure all in a few clicks!
+[Inference Endpoints](https://huggingface.co/docs/inference-endpoints/en/index) allows you to have access to deploy any Hugging Face model on many [GPUs and alternative Hardware types](https://huggingface.co/docs/inference-endpoints/en/pricing#gpu-instances) across AWS, GCP, and Azure all in a few clicks!
 In the GUI, it's easy to deploy.
 Under the hood, we use TGI by default for text generation (though you have the [option](https://huggingface.co/docs/inference-endpoints/en/guides/custom_container) to use any image you choose).

 To use Multi-LoRA serving on Inference Endpoints, you just need to go to your [dashboard](https://ui.endpoints.huggingface.co/), then: